Stewart Castledine: Post-playing career

 Immediately after his football career, Castledine become a television presenter, hosting BBC One's Big Strong Boys and Houses Behaving Badly.
 He also modelled for companies such as DKNY and Topman.
 Along with modelling Castledine had some time in the film industry with films such as The Pink Panther, in which he played a French goalkeeper.

 Castledine then moved into the business sector of sport.
 He was director of football for Soccerex, and a director for sports marketing agency Sports Revolution.
 Castledine is now commercial director for the sports division of talent management agency James Grant.

 He later coached AFC Wimbledon Ladies.

 Personal life

-He is married to TV presenter Lucy Alexander; the couple have two children, Leo, who is a footballer for Chelsea, and EastEnders actress Kitty.
+He is married to TV presenter Lucy Alexander; the couple have two children, Leo, who is a footballer for Middlesbrough, and EastEnders actress Kitty.

 He has two sisters, Jenny and Ellen.
 His brother-in-law, Ian Claxton, married to his sister Ellen, is from a rugby background, with his father, Terrence Claxton, having played rugby for the Harlequins in the late 1970s and early 1980s with his brothers, Mickey and Gary.